rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

     The **.** at the beginning of the file name only serves to hide it from a simple `ls`.

-!!!
-Warning

-    Under Linux, the extension of a file is not a necessary reference to open or modify it.
-However, it can be useful for the user.

-Examples of extension agreements:
+Examples of file extension agreements:

 * `.c` : source file in C language;
 * `.h` : C and Fortran header file;